ccarlando/pasig-digital-archive/pages/about.md

 Bianca is a BA Journalism student at the University of the Philippines - Diliman.
 She resides in Barangay Manggahan, near the Cainta boundary.
 She’s been a Pasig resident since 2020.

 Nikki is a B Library and Information Science student at the University of the Philippines - Diliman.
 She resides in Barangay Bambang, Pasig, where she has lived since birth.

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

 ## About the Contributors

-Residents of Pasig share their favorite memories living in Pasig.
+Residents of Pasig share their favorite memories in Pasig.

-If you want to share your experiences living in Pasig, please contact us.
+Want to share your own memories?
+Contact blucanas@up.edu.ph or ccarlando@up.edu.ph if you want to submit an entry.